 Rates - Nitrogen has more impact, whether negative or positive, on cotton yields than any other nutrient.
 Too much nitrogen causes excessive plant growth, slows fruiting, delays maturity, makes defoliation more difficult, and increases hard lock, disease, and insect problems.
-Too little nitrogen results in reduced plant growth and cause premature cutout, resulting in low yields.
-Nitrogen rates of 60-90 lbs per acre may be necessary for cotton grown on sandier textured soils that have higher leaching potential.
-On "heavier" soils with more silt or clay, a rate of 50-60 lbs per acre may be sufficient.
+Too little nitrogen results in reduced plant growth and causes premature cutout, resulting in low yields.
+Nitrogen rates of 60-120 lbs per acre may be necessary for cotton grown on sandier textured soils that have higher leaching potential.
+On "heavier" soils with more silt or clay, a rate of 50 -60 lbs per acre may be sufficient.
+It is generally accepted that 50 lbs of nitrogen are needed to produce one 480 lb bale of lint.
+When determining the appropriate rate of nitrogen, producers should consider soil type/texture and yield potential for a given field.
+Also, soils will supply some nitrogen through mineralization (breakdown of organic matter) depending on the organic matter content of the soil and/or the previous crop grown.
 Lower rates may be sufficient for cotton grown on heavier land following peanuts.
 Peanut vines supply 30 to 60 lb/acre of residual nitrogen and soybeans may supply 1 lb nitrogen/acre per bushel.
 Petiole nitrate or leaf tissue analysis is the best tool for determination of cotton nitrogen needs throughout the growing season.
 See the Agronomy Handbook (VCE publication 424-100) for sampling instructions and plant nitrogen sufficiency ranges.